Arne Treholt: Aftermath

-2010 investigation by the Criminal Cases Review Commission

 On 24 September 2010, the Norwegian Criminal Cases Review Commission decided to reopen its investigation of the case, previously closed in 2008.
 On 9 June 2011, the commission decided that the Arne Treholt criminal case would not be reopened.

 Based on interviews with 29 witnesses (18 of whom were former police investigators who had been involved in the Treholt investigation) as well as forensic studies of photographs, negatives and documents, the commission unanimously concluded that there was no basis to suggest that evidence against Treholt had been tampered with or had been fabricated.
 In a 59-page document, the commission completely discounted the allegations made in the 2010 book.

 After the verdict, PST-director Kristiansen, who had denied re-opening the case in 2008, demanded an apology from Treholt's supporters.
 The demand was rejected.

-2014 claims by Geir Selvik Malthe-Sørenssen

 In 2014 Treholt's lawyer Harald Stabell claimed to have been tipped off by an employee of Police Security Service that his law office had been under audio surveillance in 2010 and 2011.
 After Geir Selvik Malthe-Sørenssen had been exposed as a fraudster in 2016, Stabell stated that the source of this claim was Malthe-Sørenssen and not an employee of the Police Security Service.

-Personal life and death
+Later life and death

-In 1987, he married Renee Michelle Steele (1968–1992), a fellow inmate until her release.

-Treholt wrote on his experiences in prison in three books, Alene (1985), Avdeling K (1991), and Gråsoner (2004).

-Treholt was the son of two-term agriculture minister and Labour politician Thorstein Treholt, and Olga Lyngstad.
+Through interviews, debates and television productions, Treholt was an active presence in the Norwegian public sphere in the years after his pardon even beyond his espionage case.

+After his release from prison Treholt subsequently lived and worked as a businessman in Russia and Cyprus, for periods in partnership with former contacts in the KGB.
+Treholt moved to Russia, where he started a company together with a former KGB general.
 In March 2006, media said that Treholt had been admitted to a hospital in Cyprus and was in a stable but critical condition, and in a coma, possibly suffering from blood poisoning.

+Treholt was accused by the Norwegian media of promoting Russian propaganda.
+Following the 2022 Russian invasion of Ukraine, Treholt and Glenn Diesen wrote an article that claimed that Russia has "legitimate interests and security needs" and claimed that Russia was unfairly demonized.
+Aftenposten's foreign affairs editor Kjell Dragnes wrote that Treholt and Diesen promoted Russian propaganda.

 Treholt died in Moscow on 12 February 2023, at the age of 80.